11nonali23/tracenet/README.md

 - set the anchor peer
 - deploy the chaincode

-**Launch caliper tests**
+*Testing the network*

+The framework used for the tests is Caliper.
 Test are run after initializing the ledger with 2000 transactions.
-Then every workload has 2000 tx with 200tps
+Then every workload has 2000 tx with 200tps.
 ```
 ./main.sh caliper init
 ./main.sh caliper launch